DerSach/flatscrapping/README.md

 Execute from terminal this way:

-`python flatscrapping_v1.py destination_email_address@domain.com`
+`python flatscrapping_v3.py destination_email_address@domain.com`

-You will have the possibility to enter a French zipcode when asked (e.g. '75017' for Paris 17th district) The program will then get the latest metadata from leboncoin website parsing its html.
+You will have the possibility to enter Paris district numbers when asked (e.g. '1' for Paris 1st district, '17' for Paris 17th district, etc.)
+The program will then get the latest metadata from PAP website parsing its html.

-UPDATE NOTE: easier to execute from a jupyter notebook as CAPTCHA protection can't be bypassed from terminal

-Here the 'Cookies' key in the 'headers' dictionnary needs to be updated to bypass the CAPTCHA (to do so, see: https://medium.com/@rifaislamet1509/bypass-recaptcha-to-scraping-australian-yellowpages-using-python-9330101e99a3)

-Then you will be asked a maximum price per m².
-The program selects the corresponding flat advertisements, compares them to a csv storing all the flat advertisements already sent, and sends only the flat advertisements not already sent.
+Then you will be asked a maximum price and a minimum m² surface for the flat advertisements you want to select.
+The program compares the corresponding flat advertisements to a csv storing all the flat advertisements already sent, and sends only the flat advertisements not already sent.

 In the end, you should receive an email (as below) on the specified email address with the main characteristics of each flat advertisement corresponding to your request and that have not already been sent.